sallos-cyber/EasyDoctorsnote/README.md

 # EasyDoctorsnote
-An App that eases the process of sending a doctor's note to school.
-Uses smtp username/password.
-Not yet implemented: Oauth.
+An app that simplifies the process of sending a doctor's note to school.
+It uses SMTP with a username and password.

-This project is built on the kivy framework using an MVVM pattern and uses buildozer for packaging an apk file.

-Project Title:
-EasyDoctorsnote

-Description:
+Note: OAuth has not yet been implemented.

+## Description
 When your child is sick, it's important to notify the school about their absence, and you may also need to cancel lunch for those days.
 This app simplifies the process by allowing you to select a specific date or date range and automatically send the necessary emails.
 To use the app, you'll need to configure it with an SMTP server and a password.
-It does not access any information on your phone.
-This app uses conda
+Below are some screenshots:

 ![Alt text](./images/main_screen_small.png)
 ![Alt text](./images/pick_date_small.png)
 ![Alt text](./images/doctors_note_small.png)

-Download:
+## Features
+This project is built on the Kivy framework using the MVVM pattern and utilizes Buildozer for packaging an APK file.
+It does not access any information on your phone.

+## Download
-If you just want to download the apk file to your android phone: todo
+If you just want to download the APK file to your Android phone, please follow the instructions (to be added).

-Installation:
+## Prerequisites
+- An email provider that allows sending emails using a username and password.
+- KivyMD version 2.0.1.dev0.

+## Installation
-1) create the conda environment from the environment.yml to make sure you have all required packages: conda env create -f environment.yml
+1) Create the conda environment from the environment.yml to make sure you have all the required packages: conda env create -f environment.yml
-2) activate the newly created environment called doctorsnote_env: conda activate doctorsnote_env
+2) Activate the newly created environment called easy_doctorsnote: conda activate easy_doctorsnote
-3) if you want to test the program on your computer you can do: python main.py
+3) If you want to test the program on your computer, you can do: python main.py
-4) to build the app for an android phone - an apk file: buildozer -v android debug
+4) To build the app for an Android phone (an APK file), run: buildozer -v android debug
-   This will create the apk file in the bin directory
+   This will create the APK file in the bin directory.
-5) If you have adb on your phone installed and the phone is connected to your computer you can now run: adb install bin/*.apk
+5) If you have ADB installed on your phone and the phone is connected to your computer, you can now run: adb install bin/*.apk
-6) For debugging the app you can do: adb logcat | grep python
+6) For debugging the app, you can use: adb logcat | grep python

-Table of Contents
-About
-This app is written in Python using Kivy.
-Features
-Installation

-Usage
+## Usage
-Contributing
-License
+Before the first use, you need to fill in the required information in the configuration panel.
+In addition to the SMTP information, you can specify your child's name, your own name, the recipients, etc. This information is used to create the corresponding email text.